-The idea of even committing to reading a book generally terrifies me.
-One short film and a little introspection later, I may have a path forward. 📚
+The idea of committing to reading a book generally terrifies me.
+One short film and a little introspection later, though...
+I have a path forward!

-I'm beyond embarrassed by the number of books I have on my Kindle whose pages have yet to see the light of day.
-Physical books on my shelf sit half–or completely–unread.
+I'm beyond embarrassed by the number of books on my Kindle whose pages have yet to see the light of day.
+Physical books on my shelf sit half–or entirely–unread.
 It's a sad state of literary affairs over here.

-Surely I'm not alone with this struggle, but a recent short-film-slash-documentary called Bookstores gave me a good deal of hope.
-It reminded me what I had loved about reading when it was a larger part of my life.
+I'm not alone in this struggle, but a recent short-film-slash-documentary called Bookstores gave me hope, and it reminded me of what I had loved about reading when it was a more significant part of my life.

-Aside from reminding me—and romanticizing, let's not lie—how lovely books and bookstores can be, this film breaks down the math around how little time actually need be pulled from your days to make meaningful progress with your reading.
+Aside from reminding me—and romanticizing—how lovely books and bookstores can be, this film breaks down the math around how little time needs to be pulled from your days to make meaningful progress.
 Better yet?
-There are methods that will both speed up your reading and possibly make it more enjoyable!
-(This was huge for me.)
+Some methods will speed up your reading and make it more enjoyable!
+This was huge for me.

-With any luck this inspires at least a few other people to set aside small chunks of time in their day to read.
-30 minutes isn't that much to ask, and it really can add up in the long run.
+With any luck, this inspires at least a few other people to set aside small chunks of time in their day to read.
+Thirty minutes isn't that much to ask and can add up in the long run.

-They really are dying out.
-Pieces and places of history are being lost, and we need to continue making an effort to keep these stores around.
+They are dying out.
+Pieces and places of history are being lost, and we need to continue our efforts to keep these stores around.

-As one would expect, owners and employees of the smaller shops are often exceptionally helpful when you're looking for something new... or old.
-More often than not they truly love what they do.
+Owners and employees of the smaller shops are often beneficial, as you'd expect when looking for something new.
+Or old.
+More often than not, they genuinely love what they do.
 (They sure aren't doing it for the lavish 💰🎉 lifestyle independent bookstore owners are known to lead.)

-At the end of the day, sure, Amazon is better than nothing.
-They're sure as hell convenient (I've ordered something north of 80 books on my kindle, so I'm no saint.)
+Sure, Amazon is better than nothing.
+They're sure as hell convenient (I've ordered something north of 80 books on my Kindle, so I'm no saint.)
 Barns & Noble is the Starbucks of bookstores, and they're ok too.
-Reading is the ultimate goal here, but seeking out and supporting independent bookstores along your journey will seriously help an industry deserving some love.
+Reading is the ultimate goal here, but seeking out and supporting independent bookstores along your journey will seriously help an industry deserving of some love.
 I think you'll find the effort rewarding.